-- Describe their experience and capacity to meet the scope of services outlined in this RFA (10 points); - 2) Have among its organizational purposes, significant activities related to providing housing or services to individuals with OUD/STUD; Preference given to those providing services to women (5 points); - 3) Describe the staff who will work on this initiative, including GPRA compliance, particularly the key positions (e.g. Resident Monitor and Care Manager that need to be hired to run or provide oversight of these Recovery Residences.
-Staff must have a minumun of one year experience working with those who have OUD/STUD (5 points); - 4) Describe any potential challenges and contingency plans for addressing concerns related to circumstances that may arise as it pertains to what (5 points); - 5) Describe the organization's plan to be fully operational sixty (60) days after the new grant agreement is signed (5 points); - 6) Describe and demonstrate the project's long term sustainability (5 points)
+- 1) Describe their experience and capacity to meet the scope of services outlined in this RFA (10 points); - Have among its organizational purposes, significant activities related to providing housing or services to individuals with OUD/STUD; Preference given to those providing services to women (5 points); - 3) Describe the staff who will work on this initiative, including GPRA compliance, particularly the key positions (e.g. Resident Monitor and Care Manager that need to be hired to run or provide oversight of these Recovery Residences).
+Staff must have a minumun of one year experience working with those who have OUD/STUD (5 points);

+- 4) Describe how the program will develop care plans and daily programming for residents (2.5 points); - 5) Describe any potential challenges and contingency plans for addressing concerns related to circumstances that may arise (2.5 points); - 6) Describe the organization's plan to be fully operational sixty (60) days after the new grant agreement is signed (5 points); - 7) Describe and demonstrate the project's long-term sustainability (5 points)